A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Experimental Evaluation on Real Use Cases

 We used the Python language and the Keras library with Tensorflow backend\footnote{The source is available at: https://github.com/zibrahim/StackedPredictor/}.
-For \emph{Dynamic-KD}, the hyperparameters used to train the model were optimised through empirical evaluation, by carefully observing the prediction performance using a set of candidate values of the hyperparameters; those included the number of neurons per layer, the number of hidden layers, dropout rates and the activation function used.
-The final design included bi-layered encoder and decoder, with the outmost layers having neurons in the order of $2\times n\_features$, where $n\_features$ is the number of dynamic predictor variables used (14 for COVID-19 and 30 in the pneumonia and CKD studies).
+For \emph{Dynamic-KD}, model hyperparameters were optimised through empirical evaluation, by carefully observing the prediction performance using a set of candidate values of the hyperparameters; those included the number of neurons per layer, the number of hidden layers, dropout rates and activation function.
+The final design included bi-layered encoder and decoder, with the outmost layers having neurons in the order of $2\times n\_features$, where $n\_features$ is the number of dynamic variables used (14 for COVID-19 and 30 in the pneumonia and CKD studies).
 A dropout rate of 0.5 was used between each two layers to prevent the autonecoder from overfitting the training data and an adaptive learning rate was used using the Adam optimizer and starting at 0.001.
 The number of epochs was 1,000, which was selected via cycles of experiments and careful monitoring of the validation loss.
 An early stopping criteria was used to retain the best model by minimising the validation loss with a patience parameter of 50 epochs.
 All layers of the autoencoder used ReLU as their activation function, which performed best during our evaluation.
 The \emph{Static-OP} module was implemented using the XGBoost algorithm.
-The parameters were chosen through a grid-search over the hyperparameter space. \emph{Static-OP}'s sample weights were set to \emph{Dynamic-KD}'s prediction errors.
+The parameters were chosen through a grid-search over the hyperparameter space. \emph{Static-OP}'s sample weights were set to \emph{Dynamic-KD}'s prediction loss.
+We used calibrated classification using the nonparametric isotonic method included in Python's scikit-learn package.
+The calibration plot is shown in Figure \ref{fig:reliability}.